David Lozano

 PROFILE

-Experienced Spanish climber David Lozano is now into his 21th season with Team Novo Nordisk for 2024
+Experienced Spanish climber David Lozano is now into his 14th season with Team Novo Nordisk in 2026

-and the Catalan is showing no sign of slowing down after another consistent year in 2023 that yet again demonstrated his talent and calm leadership qualities.
+and the Catalan is showing no sign of slowing down after another consistent year in 2025 that once again demonstrated his talent and leadership qualities.

 Lozano came close to securing another jersey win in 2020 for TNN with a standout performance at the Tour de Hongrie, claiming the red climbers jersey on stage 1 and holding onto it until the final stage where he narrowly missed out on the last climb.